-He teaches Research Methods to Year One and Year Two undergraduates.
+He teaches research methods to year one and year two undergraduates.
 Christopher is a member of NTU’s Psychology department’s application for Athena SWAN accreditation.

-Christopher completed his undergraduate degree in Psychology with Sociology at Nottingham Trent University, attaining a First Class degree, The Vice-Chancellor’s Award for the School of Social Sciences, TILT’s Best Research Project and an Achievement in Psychology Prize.
+Prior to completing his PhD, Christopher completed his undergraduate degree in Psychology with Sociology at NTU, attaining a 1st class degree, The Vice-Chancellor’s Award for the School of Social Sciences, TILT’s Best Research Project and an Achievement in Psychology Prize.

-- Multisensory Attention
+- Perception Attention and Memory

 - Harriet Allan (University of Nottingham)

 - Helen Henshaw (University of Nottingham)

 Stacey, J. E., Atkin, C., Henshaw, H., Roberts, K. L., Allen, H. A., Justice, L. V., & Badham, S. P. (2022).
 Does audio-visual information result in improved health-related decision-making compared with audio-only or visual-only information?
 Protocol for a systematic review and meta-analysis.
 BMJ open, 12(4), e059599..

 Atkin, C., Guest, D., Howard, C., Baguley, T., & Baker, J (2019).
 The Same or Different?
 Capacity Limitations in Visual Imagery versus Visual Perception of Simple Structured Objects.
 The Cognitive Psychology Bulletin, 4, 12-13.